Abaco Escape is all the first time visitor needs to know and then some.

 The Abaco Cays

 ...... have been called Out Islands, Family Islands and the Friendly Islands all of which definitely apply.
 Here you will find friendly folks, a relatively bustling economy with none of hassles and hustlers of fast paced Nassau, Paradise Island and Freeport.
 Evenings are spent with family and friends or fishing buddies usually at the local watering holes, or on your deck or dock.
 Some places play bingo or trivia pursuit for drinks.
-Darts and karaoke are also popular pastimes.
+Darts and karaoke are also popular pastimes whereas native folks can be seen playing dominos.
 Weekends are highlighted with a local band.
 And, that is it for nighttime excitement.
 Still, as far as "islands" go, the Abacos rate high as being a truly homogeneous little spot in the globe with first time visitors returning more often than not.

 The Abaco Cays start in the north at Walkers Cay working their way 100 miles or so down to Little Harbour.
 For the most part they parallel the Island of Great Abaco and can be thought of as barrier islands as they are what separate the Atlantic from the shallow Sea of Abaco and Mainland Abaco.
 Unlike the classical sandy barrier islands of the eastern US, here they consist of limestone with some elevation and are protected on the ocean side by the third largest barrier reef in the world.
 For the most part the cays are green with mangrove and white sand beaches.
 Most are uninhabited.